YukiTsukada/nuclear_positions/Readme.md

 # Detect center of nuclear

+1. Make two folders for output.
-1. Open your stack file and run detect_center_nuclear.ijm The script will generate  individual binarized nuclear stacks in to a designated folder
+2. Open your stack file and run detect\_center\_nuclear.ijm The script will generate masks and individual binarized nuclear stacks (volumes) in to the designated folders.
-2. So far, run vol_center.ijm for each individual binarized stack.
-Then it calculates centerof mass.
+2. Run mul\_vol\_center.ijm for the volume folder.
+Then it generates the file containing the center of masses (coordinates.txt).
+3. Run timeline\_vols.ijm for the maks folder.
+It will generate timeline.txt that contains slice, minimum label, maximum label for each columns.